sni/thruk-plugin-editor/README.md

     ]

+## Macros

 The editor plugin provides two extra macros.

   - $FILENAME$ contains the path to the open file.
   - $TMPFILENAME$ contains the path to a temporary file with the unsaved changes.
 Use this macro for syntax checks or similar.

-You have to reload the apache to activate changes from the `thruk_local.d` folder.